Geoffrey A. Landis

-- I was one of the creators of the anthology/braided-novel Future Boston, which has a web site of its own.
+- He was one of the creators of the anthology/braided-novel Future Boston, which has a web site of its own.

-- I attended the Clarion writers workshop in 1985.
-Some of the other writers from my year include Martha Soukup, Mary Turzillo, Kristine K. Rusch, Bill Shunn, and Resa Nelson.
+- He attended the Clarion writers workshop in 1985.
+Some of the other writers from his year include Martha Soukup, Mary Turzillo, Kristine K. Rusch, Bill Shunn, and Resa Nelson.
 In 2001, along with Mary Turzillo, he returned to Clarion as an instructor.

 - Aside from writing, Dr. Landis is a scientist with the N.A.S.A.
 John Glenn Research Center.
 From 2005-2006, he was the Ronald E. McNair-NASA Visiting Professor of Astronautics at M.I.T..
 In 2013, he was awarded the AIAA Aerospace Power Systems Award for "developing advanced photovoltaic power systems for extreme space environments; providing leadership, fostering innovation, interfacing with the public; and contributing to an improved scientific understanding of operating solar power devices from the solar corona to the Martian surface and beyond."

-- He has published 400 scientific papers in the fields of photovoltaics and astronautics, holds seven patents on photovoltaic device designs, has written dozens of articles about model rocket technology and edited several MIT Rocket Society reports, many of which can still be purchased from the NAR.
+- He has published 400 scientific papers in the fields of photovoltaics and astronautics, holds eight patents on photovoltaic device designs, has written dozens of articles about model rocket technology and edited several MIT Rocket Society reports, many of which can still be purchased from the NAR.

-He's written more technical reports that I really want to think about, and organized and served as the technical chairman of the Vision-21 symposium (cover art).
+He's written more technical reports that he really wants to think about, and organized and served as the technical chairman of the Vision-21 symposium (cover art).
 He has flown the human-powered airplane "Chrysalis" and helped build both Chrysalis and also the prize-winning Monarch airplanes.
 He was involved in a project called SpaceCub to design a personal rocket for the hobby flyer.